-Engineering Technician- Full job description to come.
+Engineering Technician - Works under the general supervision of the Public Services Director.
+Full job description to come.

-Planner /GIS - Works under the general supervision of the Public Services Director.
-Full job description to
+Planner/GIS - Works under the general supervision of the Public Services Director.
+Full job description to come.

 Director of Public Services- Performs complex supervisory, administrative, technical, and professional work in planning, organizing, directing, and supervising the Public Services Department, including utilities, streets, fleet, parks maintenance, engineering, planning, and building and other community development and public works related projects and programs.
 Under the direction and general guidance of the City Administrator.
 Exercises supervision over all department staff directly or through subordinate supervisors.